ibm-cloud-docs/openwhisk/runtimes.md

 ### Python 2 actions

 Python 2 actions are executed with Python 2.7.15 unless you specify the `--kind` flag when you create or update an action.
-To explicitly select this runtime, use `--kind python:2`.

 When creating python actions using virtualenv, use the docker image `openwhisk/python2action`.
 The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.